Skip advert

 Vehicle Excise Duty (VED), more commonly known as road tax, is also designed to encourage greener driving, although in this case only the first year of road tax is linked to CO2 emissions, with a flat rate for following years.

-For the 2025/26 tax year VED rates are expected to increase to around £195 – a figure that will be based on rises in the Retail Price Index (RPI) (in other words, the annual inflation rate).
-EVs are now liable to this increased rate, so click here to check out the new VED rates in full
+For the 2025/26 tax year VED rates increased to £195 – a figure that was based on rises in the Retail Price Index (RPI) (in other words, the annual inflation rate).
+EVs are now also liable to this increased rate, so click here to check out the new VED rates in full.

 Guide to company car tax terms